SaaS Management

 • Check for compliance with applicable laws, policies, and standards.

-After the audit, decide how you are going to track and store information about your software licenses.
-Make it as searchable and user-friendly as possible – meaning do away with the hard to navigate spreadsheet.
+After the audit, decide how you are going to track and store information about your SAM inventory, which includes software assets, licenses, subscriptions, and installations.
+Make it as searchable and user-friendly as possible – meaning do away with the hard-to-navigate spreadsheet.
 If it can alert you of expiring licenses and upcoming renewals, even better!
 This will need to be updated as your software usage changes.

 From start to finish, this will mean creating an inventory system if you don’t have one already, moving all current license agreements, hardware assets, and information to the inventory, organizing it so it’s user-friendly, deciding what license metrics you’d like to track, and training someone to use the inventory.